 The Priory's status was raised to that of abbey during the reign of King Malcolm IV, in either 1163 or 1164.
 The abbey was an important venue for royal ceremonies, standing as it did adjacent to the Moot Hill, the coronation site of the ancient kings of Scotland, it housed the coronation stone, the Stone of Scone, until the abbey was raided and the Stone of Scone carried off to Westminster Abbey by King Edward I of England. who had it incorporated beneath the coronation throne of the Kings of England.

-The abbey also held relics of the St Fergus and was a popular place of pilgrimage in the middle ages.
+The abbey also held relics of St Fergus and was a popular place of pilgrimage in the middle ages.
 Following the reformation, Scottish abbeys disappeared as institutions.
 In 1559 Scone Abbey itself became a victim of a mob from Dundee and was largely destroyed.
 In 1580 the abbey estates were granted to Lord Ruthven, later the Earl of Gowrie, who held estates around what is now called Huntingtower Castle.
-The Ruthvens rebuilt the Abbot's Palace of the old abbey as a grand residence, Scone Palace in 1808.
+The Ruthvens rebuilt the Abbot's Palace of the old abbey as a grand residence.